モロッコ

 Signature points

-Distances are kept short so you can engage with the cities at a relaxed pace.
+Travel distances are kept short so you can engage with the cities at a relaxed pace.

-In Fes: a quiet, layered cultural experience
+In Fez: experience quiet, layered cultural depth

 In the cobblestone, maze-like old city, craftsmanship, religion, and scholarship naturally overlap.